GridGain-Demos/gridgain-technology-primer/README.md

 2. Optional- open the project in your favourite IDE such as IntelliJ or Eclipse, or just use a simple text editor and command-line instructions prepared for all the samples.

-## Starting Ignite Cluster
+## Starting GridGain Cluster

-Start a two-node Ignite cluster:
+You will not have to run GridGain separately because we will be starting the GridGain nodes(and cluster) from the application itself.
+This is called the "embedded mode".
+Start a two-node GridGain cluster:

 1. Open a terminal window and navigate to the root directory of this project.